 A unique piece of Abilene's history could be lost, but you can change that.

-The current owner of Abilene Courts has agreed to donate the property to the Abilene Preservation League to see it saved.
-Ownership is in the process of being transferred.
-However, Abilene Courts is currently under recommendation for demolition, which means we must act now.
+The previous owner of Abilene Courts officially donated the property to the Abilene Preservation League August 13th, 2020.
+However, Abilene Courts is under recommendation for demolition by the city, which means we must act now.
 The city does its job to protect its citizens from building hazards, we need to do our part to protect our architectural heritage from disappearing.

 What is the significance of Abilene Courts?